akvankorlaar/NeuralNetworkBlog/NeuralNetworkBlog.md

 So our dataset has 100 rows, containing Leave size and shrub height of two different shrub species.
 The task of the neural network will be to, given some shrubs leave size, and some shrubs height, to predict the shrub species.
 In this example the leave size and shrub height are called the input features, and will be the neural networks input.
-The shrub species is called the class, and will be the neural networks output.
+The shrub species is called the target class, and will be the neural networks output.

 Note that for all these examples we already know the shrub species.
+Our goal was to make our neural network predict exactly this, so why do we look at data where we already know the answer?
 The reason for this is that our network first needs to learn how different leave sizes and different shrub heights can lead to different shrub species.
-Data in which you already know the class you want to predict is also called labeled data.
-It is commonly hard to get alot of labeled data, because it often involes alot of manual work to create .
+Data in which you already know the class you want to predict is called **labeled data**.
+It is commonly hard to get alot of labeled data, because it often involes alot of manual work to create.

 Before we can use this to train our network however, there is some preprocessing we need to do.
 In itself the network